 Ape is killing ape – Dawn of the Planet of the Apes

-1-dawn-of-the-planet-of-the-apes-review-jpg-20140714 You would think that the decline in quality of the original 5 “Apes” movies, each one lower-budget and worse quality than the one that preceded it, would give filmmakers pause, but since 2001 we have endured 3 awful s/prequel/remakes.
+You would think that the decline in quality of the original 5 “Apes” movies, each one lower-budget and worse quality than the one that preceded it, would give filmmakers pause, but since 2001 we have endured 3 awful s/prequel/remakes.
 And yet these films do well at the box office, and are generally well-reviewed.

 If this were the “Transformers” series I would care that much, but the original “Planet of the Apes” is indeed brilliant.
 Based on Rod Serling’s adaptation of Pierre Boulle’s novel La Planète des singes , it was released in 1968, and features zero CGI.
 Instead it featured real actors doing “acting” while wearing make-up and simian-looking prosthetics.
-These devices were considered advanced at the time, but now appear rather primitive: article-2150936-135482EB000005DC-726_634x455 Still how scary-looking is that?
+These devices were considered advanced at the time, but now appear rather primitive: Still how scary-looking is that?
 Roddy McDowell, Kim Hunter, and Maurice Evans used their costumes to enhance their performances, to give them an “otherness” that they employed, but also had to overcome in order to create full characters.
 This is the opposite of what Jack Nicholson said about his role as The Joker in 1989’s “Batman”, essentially to “let the costume do the work”.

 The tension between artifice and reality is something CGI erases.
 While this makes for more realism, it also seems to infect movies with a slackness when it comes to developing stories and characters.
 Critics praise CGI and forget that a realistic wink or tear does not a character make.
 This was the case for the second remake of King Kong, of which A.O.
 Scott said: